 To be eligible to apply, associates must be currently employed by Ascension Health Care on a part-time or full-time basis, and document their plan on how they will be able to train, teach or develop colleagues, patients or customers following their specified training.

 Roberta Swift Memorial Grants are awarded annually.
-Grant applications will be available on January 1st.
-Applications will be due on March 5, 2018.
-Applicants will be reviewed by a sub-committee and notified of their funding status in early April, 2018.
+Grant applications each year are posted on the website in January, with a due-date for submission on or near March 1st.
+Applications are reviewed by a sub-committee and applicants will receive notice of their funding status in early April.

 Roberta Swift Memorial Fund Leaves Legacy

 To Roberta Swift, Ministry Health Care wasn’t just the place she worked.
 It was her life.